 The seed head weevil Rhinocyllus conicus, originally released on nodding thistle, will also attack Canada thistle.
 There are also insects that were accidentally introduced to Canada that attack Canada thistle.
 These are the seed-head ﬂy, Terellia ruﬁcauda and a small midge with yellow-orange larvae Dasineura gibsoni that feed on the pappus.

 The paintedlady butterﬂy larva Vanessa cardui is a native migratory insect that prefers feeding on Canada thistle.
 It will feed on other plants including some broadleaf crops, making it unsuitable for biocontrol.

-inundative biological control uses speciﬁc plant pathogens that exist in the local environment that will infect a weed.
+Iinundative biological control uses speciﬁc plant pathogens that exist in the local environment that will infect a weed.
 Pathogens are increased through fermentation, and are applied in great numbers as a bio-herbicide.
 After application, these organisms return quickly to their normal level in the soil.
 Organisms of this type are under investigation at Agriculture and Agri-Food Canada in Saskatoon.
 One innundative biological control organism, Phoma macrostoma a fungus that turns Canada thistle plants white late in the summer, was registered for use in domestic and commercial turf for control of dandelion, Canada thistle and other broadleaf weeds under the Weed B Gone brand and now registered under the Wilson WeedOut Bio-Phoma brand.